FairportRobotics/scouting-app-rn/README.md

 1. Stop the application if running.
 2. Delete the `drizzle` folder in the project.
 This is where Drizzle creates the migration scripts and the manifest that tracks the migrations.
 3. Delete the scouting-app.db file.
-This is easier said than done.
-The best way to determine where the database is
+The path can be found on the Caches screen.
 4. Execute the command `npx drizzle-kit generate`
+5. Start the app and it will create an empty copy of the database.

 ### Github